 • in almost any palette, as long as it’s not TOO crisp and cool

-• they can offer an interesting contrast to many gray paint colours as they slightly enhance each other
+• they can offer an interesting contrast to many gray paint colors as they slightly enhance each other

 • not always the best for marble or quartz countertops